 - No foreign transaction fees: You can make purchases from anywhere in the world, online or in stores, with no extra costs.

-- Banking from the app: The N26 app is free and makes banking simple.
+- Mobile banking: The N26 app is free and makes banking simple.

 - Push notifications: You can pair your phone to the app to get push notification anytime your card is used.
 This is beneficial for two reasons.
 First, if you’re traveling abroad, say to the UK, the push notification will tell you how much you paid in EUR.
 Second, you’re able to immediately see any transactions your card makes.
 If your card was stolen you can instantly lock your card from the app so it’s not used fraudulently again.